 Male with 27 years, the oldest male with known birthdate.
 He had a double, Esperança, which had a very similar dorsal fin.
 He was a great jumper, but not so often anymore, because of his age.
 He is a good candidate for close encounters.
 Usually associated with Victoria and his little brother, Tongas.

 Male with 17 years, he is the 3rd most sighted individual and one of the jumpers and regular human watcher.
 Usually associated with Cocas (17), Victoria and Moisés (15).

 Azul’s matriline is currently the smallest, with only one offspring left, Bolinha.
 She had a total of 4 known calves, most disappeared at young age.
 Batalha (Battle), born in 2010, was the only one that managed to grow old enough for being able to emigrate.

-Likely a male and offspring of Azul.
+Likely a male with 6 years and offspring of Azul.
 Usually a quiet juvenile, only seen in energetic interactions with male juveniles this October.
 Commonly associated with Azul, Bisnau and Ligeiro.

 The definitive way for sexing a dolphin is through a sharp and clear photograph of the belly, usually during a jump.
 But in most of the cases gender is inferred through the behaviour, mainly the females by the consistent presence of a calf for extended periods.

 The opposit isn’t that sure.
 The classification of “presumably male” means that it is unlikely to be a female for lack of calves in a very extensive period of time.
 Most of the individuals in this situation were never recorded in the presence of calves, for over 20 years of observations.
 But they could be females with zero birth success, so we still need a belly photograph for final confirmation

 His body size was big enough to be considered an adult in 1981, making him over 53 years old.
 He is the lightest individual.
 He is usually accompanied by Cavalito and her latest offspring Lua.